MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/catalog-picker.md

 [!include [banner](includes/banner.md)]

-This topic covers catalog picker modules and describes how to add them to site pages in Microsoft Dynamics 365 Commerce.
+This topic covers catalog picker modules and describes how to add them to Microsoft Dynamics 365 Commerce business-to-business (B2B) e-commerce sites.

-A catalog picker module is a special container that is used to list all the catalogs that are available to a business-to-business (B2B) site user for shopping.
+A catalog picker module is a special container that is used to list all the product catalogs that are available to B2B site users for shopping.
+Multiple catalogs are  currently only supported for B2B sites.

 ## Add a catalog picker module to your site